yipengsun/umd_phd_thesis/slides.md

 :::
 ::: {.column width=50%}

-- Upgrade of the LHCb Upstream Tracker (UT)
+- Upgrade of the LHCb detector
-    - \color{gray}UT upgrade
+    - \color{gray}Overview of the LHCb upgrade
-    - The LHCb online system
+    - The Upstream Tracker

 :::
 :::